- General Principles

 - Sexual offences against children (s.
 72 of the Sexual Offences Act 2003, an amended section 72 was substituted by the Criminal Justice and Immigration Act 2008 which came into effect from 14 July 2008 onwards.
 It is important to ensure that any prosecution is brought under the provision in force at the time the alleged conduct occurred as the terms of the substantive provisions and details of the offences they cover are not identical.
 For offences from 1st September 1997 to 30th April 2004 see s.
 7 of the Sexual Offences Act 1997.
 For offences from 1st May 2004 to 13th July 2008 see s.
 72 of the Sexual Offences Act 2003 as enacted);

-- Offences listed in schedule 1 of the Suppression of Terrorism Act 1978, this includes murder, manslaughter, kidnapping, GBH, rape and some firearms offences;
+- Offences identified in s.
+4 of the Suppression of Terrorism Act 1978, which includes murder, manslaughter, kidnapping and some firearm offences;

 - Terrorism (ss.
 59, 62-63 of the Terrorism Act 2000 and s.17 of the Terrorism Act 2006, and as amended by the Counter Terrorism and Border Security Act 2019);